Doxuno

 PURPOSE

-The parties wish to explore evaluation of a potential merger, acquisition, or corporate transaction.
-In connection therewith, each Party may disclose certain confidential and proprietary information to the other Party solely for evaluation and pursuit of that purpose (the "Permitted Purpose").
+The parties wish to explore evaluation of a potential employment or staffing arrangement.
+In connection therewith, the Disclosing Party may disclose certain confidential and proprietary information to the Receiving Party solely for evaluation and pursuit of that purpose (the "Permitted Purpose").

 2.